Meital Dohan: Acting in Israel

+Move to United States

 In 2003, Dohan secured her first role in the United States.
-She was invited by Karen Shefler to play the role of the Blood Wedding by Lorca.
+She was invited by Karen Shefler to perform in an adaptation of Blood Wedding by Federico García Lorca.
 Dohan then announced she was working on the one-woman comedy show, Bath Party.
 It was created by Dohan along with Karen Shefler and Ayelet Dekel and it was performed Off-Broadway at the HERE Arts Center.
-The theatrical performance was Dohan's big break in US-theatre, receiving positive reviews from New York-based media, including the New York Times.
-Village Voice praised Dohan's work in the play, writing "What saves the piece from being a purely wandering, aimless morass is the droll humor and keen comedic timing of Dohan and her associates.
+The theatrical performance was Dohan's big break in US-theatre, receiving positive reviews in New York-based media.
+In The New York Times review of Bath Party, Dohan was characterized as "a younger, prettier, blonder Rosanna Arquette", noting it as an essentially a one-woman show which "focuses on her not particularly interesting efforts to jump-start an American career, complete with film and television clips, circumlocutory monologues and, perhaps most important for this particular performer, multiple opportunities to reveal her appealing anatomy", and also praising the work of the few others in the cast.
+Village Voice praised Dohan's work in the play, claiming, "What saves the piece from being a purely wandering, aimless morass is the droll humor and keen comedic timing of Dohan and her associates.
 Dohan has a sharp wit and notable ability to find the unlikely joke".
 In 2004, she starred in the feature film To Dance.
-In speaking toward her work with her co-stars, they wrote "Their quick banter and easy back-and-forth are polished and at times charming, and together they make even the most disjointed material a pleasure to watch".
-The New York Times also spoke well of Bath Party, comparing Dohan to "a younger, prettier, blonder Rosanna Arquette", noting it as an essentially a one-woman show which "focuses on her not particularly interesting efforts to jump-start an American career, complete with film and television clips, circumlocutory monologues and, perhaps most important for this particular performer, multiple opportunities to reveal her appealing anatomy", and also praising the work of the few others in the cast.
+In speaking toward her work with her co-stars, they wrote, "Their quick banter and easy back-and-forth are polished and at times charming, and together they make even the most disjointed material a pleasure to watch".
 Later, Dohan co-wrote Love and Sex on the High Holidays with Israeli singer Ivri Lide.